m-sureshraj/jenni/README.md

 It's basic for the moment, but you can use `DEBUG_JEN=true` to log debug messages.

 ### Feedback
 I don't have much experience with Jenkins for the moment.
 So this tool does not cover all the Jenkins use cases.
 Initially I created this tool for myself just to display the build history.
 Later realized this tool will helpful to others as well (specially for my team).
 I really interested in hearing about your use cases, insights, and suggestions for improvement.
+Please file issues [here](https://github.com/m-sureshraj/jenni/issues)